Frequently Asked Questions about our Master of Social Work Program.

 - Graduate College Application– To be completed online at www.grad.illinois.edu

-- Resume- This should include relevant education, volunteer, and work experience.
-The completed Resume should be uploaded to the Graduate College Application under the “resume” section.
+- Resume – This should include relevant education, volunteer, and work experience.

 - Official Transcripts from all colleges/universities attended.
 Mail directly to the School of Social Work, 1010 W. Nevada Street, Urbana, IL 61801

-Advanced Standing students are required to complete a minimum of 44 hours of MSW coursework to graduate from the University of Illinois at Urbana-Champaign with a MSW degree.
-Twelve of the 44 hours are when you are enrolled in your internship.
-Students without an undergraduate degree in Social Work are required to complete 72 hours of MSW coursework to graduate with a MSW degree.
-Twenty-four of the 72 hours are when you are enrolled in your internship.
+Advanced Standing students are required to complete a minimum of 44-56 hours of MSW coursework to graduate from the University of Illinois Urbana-Champaign with a MSW degree.
+Twelve to twenty-four hours of the 44 hours are internship hours.
+Traditional students without an undergraduate degree in Social Work are required to complete 72 hours to graduate with a MSW degree.
+Twenty-four of the 72 hours are internship hours.
 Students take classes in the areas of advanced social work practice, policy, research, human behavior, and a plethora of topic specific courses like trauma informed practice, family therapy seminar, cognitive and behavioral therapy, Social Work practice with groups, Social Work practice with Children and Adolescents.

-The summer courses at the beginning of the program are for students without a BSW.
-They are SOCW 400: Generalist Social Work Practice Methods and SOCW 451: Human Behavior and the Social Environment (HBSE) These courses are only offered during the summer and must be completed before taking advanced methods or HBSE courses.
+Traditional students starting in the campus program take SOCW 400: Generalist Social Work Practice Methods and SOCW 451: Human Behavior and the Social Environment (HBSE) their first summer.
+These courses are only offered during the summer and must be completed before taking advanced methods or HBSE courses.

-If you completed research methods, social welfare policy or HBSE in psychology/sociology you will still be required to complete these courses through our program.
+If you completed research methods, social welfare policy or HBSE in psychology/sociology or other similiar program you will still be required to complete these courses through our program.
 Due to accreditation guidelines, these courses are required to be completed through an accredited school of social work.

-- If you do not have an undergraduate degree in Social Work, you will complete a two-semester internship, working 4 days/30-32 hours per week.
+- Traditional students you will complete a two-semester internship, working 4 days/30-32 hours per week.

-- If you are in our Advanced Standing Program, you will complete a one-semester internship, typically a 14-week extended summer internship.
+- Advanced Standing students you will complete a one-semester internship, typically a 14-week extended summer internship.